Category: R

 🌎 Coordinates

-As of the 2010 census, Richmond had a population of 3,411 people.
-The town has a diverse age range, with a median age of 44.4 years.
-The racial makeup of the town is predominantly White, followed by smaller percentages of African American, Native American, Asian, and other races.
+As per the 2010 Census, Rupert had a population of approximately 714 residents.
+The town has a diverse age range, with a median age of around 45 years.
+The population is predominantly White, with minor representation from other ethnic groups.

 🏞️ Nature & Environment